JasonN3/openvox_modules/domain_join/AD_Setup.md

   config_file_version = 2
   domains = DOMAIN
   ```
-  Make sure to set `ad_enable_gc` to `false` if you have multiple domains in your forest.
+  - Make sure to set `ad_enable_gc` to `false` if you have multiple domains in your forest.
 The global catalog may not contain all information about the users which can cause login issues.
+  - If you would like to enable ldaps (recommended), add the CA chain to the trust anchors and then add `ad_use_ldaps = true` under the domain section
 - `/etc/krb5.conf`
   Make sure to set your default_domain so you don't need to specify the domain for every login
   Example: